BaseLang’s Progression System – How it Works

 Once you mark everything as complete, you’ll notice that your progress score has increased when you return to the My Progress section (or the Dashboard).

-Do I Need To Take The Test?
+Do I Need To Take The End-Of-Level Test?

 We recommend all students take the end-of-level tests.
 However, it’s not mandatory.